 Instead of cutting costs, owner Arthur Gaukler just kept adding new attractions each year, digging himself deeper in debt.
 The park closed Aug.
 16, 1909, and the land was ordered sold.
 Half of the park was demolished in 1911, after that portion was bought by the Detroit Stove Works next door; that same year, a fire wiped out several rides on the other half.

 But Gaulker wouldn’t give up.
-He sold his family’s Gaulker’s Point property on Lake St. Clair to Henry Ford and used the money to rescue what remained of Electric Park the other half from foreclosure.
+He sold his family’s Gaulker’s Point property on Lake St. Clair to Henry Ford and used the money to rescue what remained of Electric Park, the other half, from foreclosure.
 He started erecting a new 2-mile roller coaster, but died in 1912 before it could be completed.

-The site and coaster opened as Pike’s Peak, which then became the Derby Racer and was eventually folded into Riverview Park resort.
+The site and coaster opened as Pike’s Peak, which then became the Derby Racer and was eventually folded into the Riverview Park resort.
 All of Riverview was demolished by the City in 1928 as a public nuisance and turned into Gabriel Richard Park.